igorp/tetris/README.md

 Click [here](https://vimeo.com/242865040) to see a video of the game in action.

+All intellectual rights to the Tetris name and gameplay mechanics belong to Alexey Pajitnov.

 Design
 ------
 The game is displayed on a 8 x 16 LED matrix, so that each square represents exactly one light.
 The area is slightly less than the original game's 10 x 20, but still perfectly playable.
 Input consists of three physical buttons: move left, move right and rotate clockwise.
 Rotation in the counterclockwise direction was ommited to simplify design and the physical structure.